Almir28/PoizonZoom/README.md

 ---

-This README provides a comprehensive overview of the NikeStore app, guiding users through installation, features, and contribution guidelines.
+This README provides a comprehensive overview of the Poizon Zoom / NikeStore app, guiding users through installation, features, and contribution guidelines.
 Adjust the repository URL and any specific installation instructions as necessary to match your project setup.